 Online learning is when course delivery, and all associated learning activities, take place via the internet.
 For online learning tips, system requirements and differences between delivery styles, please visit our online learning webpages.

 Using mobile devices in online courses

 If you are planning on accessing your online courses using a mobile device such as a tablet or a smartphone, please note that not all required course features will be accessible with these devices.
 To fully function in your online courses, you will need to have access to a computer running Windows or MacOS.

-A full course refund will only be provided if you withdraw from the course prior to the course start date.
-A refund, less a $15 administrative fee, will be issued if you withdraw within 6 calendar days after the official course start date.
+A full course refund will only be provided if you withdraw from a course prior to the course start date.
+For courses with more than one class, a refund, less a minimum $15 administrative fee may be issued if you withdraw prior to the second class.
 Depending on your method of payment, a refund will be either mailed to you or credited to your credit card.

 Continuing Studies statement on use of educational technology

 This course will require the use of Zoom and may use other education technology such as internet-based applications, cloud services, or social media.
 In order to complete this course you will be required to either consent to the disclosure of your personal information outside of Canada to enable use of these technologies, or work with the Division of Continuing Studies to explore other privacy protective options (such as using an alias or nickname).